josmar-crwdstffng/angular/aio/content/guide/typescript-configuration.md

 ## TypeScript typings

-Many JavaScript libraries, such as jQuery, the Jasmine testing library, and Angular, extend the JavaScript environment with features and syntax that the TypeScript compiler doesn't recognize natively.
+Many JavaScript libraries, such as jQuery, the Jasmine testing library, and Angular, extend the JavaScript environment with features and syntax that the TypeScript compiler does not recognize natively.
-When the compiler doesn't recognize something, it reports an error.
+When the compiler does not recognize something, it reports an error.

 Use [TypeScript type definition files](https://www.typescriptlang.org/docs/handbook/writing-declaration-files.html) &mdash;`d.ts files`&mdash; to tell the compiler about the libraries you load.